ThomasRobertson/42-push_swap/README.md

 This project sort data using two stacks, using the lowest possible number of actions.

-> This project is part of 42 Paris' curiculum.
-You can check the full subject in the subject pdf included in this repos.
+> This project is part of 42 Paris' curriculum.
+You can check the full subject in the subject pdf included in this repo.

 ## How It Work

 To achieve that, the algorithm will first move every number to the second stack, called stack_b, except for three number still in the first stack, called stack_a.

 After sorting the remaining three numbers, it will calculate the cost for each number in stack_b to be added, and sorted, into the stack_a.
-It will always chose the number with the lowest cost.
+It will always choose the number with the lowest cost.
 It will repeat this process until every number is sorted.

 ## Target

 This program aim at 100% completion and has to sort different size of stack with a maximum number of actions :

-* 3 value : no more than 3 actions
+* 3 values : no more than 3 actions
-* 5 value : no more than 12 actions
+* 5 values : no more than 12 actions
 * 100 values : no more than 700 actions
 * 500 values : no more than 5 500 actions